 Food Forests are a relatively new concept in Iowa.
-Food forests serve as a park for reflection and relaxation, food source, and place for education.
+Food forests serve as a park for reflection and relaxation, a food source, and a place for education.
 Food forests are based on permaculture design and offer numerous environmental and health benefits for the communities they are in.
 The food forest follows a planting model designed to mimic the ecosystems and patterns found in nature and contains seven layers:

 -The canopy containing large fruit and nut trees

 -The understory contains smaller fruit trees like peaches, semidwarf apples, and redbud

 -Shrub layer that includes gooseberry, currant, and raspberries